-Before you go on your vacation, make sure you know what to expect from the bears in Rocky Mountain National Park.
-Many people’s imaginations are sparked when they consider the possibility of encountering a bear in the wild.
-Others are worried and concerned about the dangers of meeting a bear.
+Before you go on your vacation, know what to expect from the bears in Rocky Mountain National Park.
+Are you among the visitors’ excited about the possibility of encountering a bear in the wild?
+Are you worried and concerned about the dangers of meeting a bear?
 Or, if you are like me, you have a mix of both wonder and fear!

 When visiting Rocky Mountain National Park, you likely want to know where can you see bears?
-And wondering if you need to be afraid of bears?
+And wondering if you need to be afraid of the bears.
 Let’s explore some of the facts about bears in RMNP so that you can make an informed decision.

 Where to See Black Bears in Rocky Mountain National Park

-Imagine trying to find a specific person in that big of a space!
+Imagine trying to find a specific person in that space!

-To complicate your search further, the bears in Rocky Mountain National Park tend to be shyer 1 than those you find in other National Park.
-The number of bear sightings and incidents is significantly less.
-Yellow Wood Guiding 2, who has been conducting tours for years in the park, says they see black bears on less than 2% of their tours.
+Bears in Rocky Mountain National Park tend to be shyer 1 than those you find in other National Park.
+The number of bear sightings and incidents is small.
+Tour company Yellow Wood Guiding, which has been conducting tours for years in the park, says they see black bears on less than 2% of their tours.

 However, don’t give up hope of obtaining that unique photo or bear encounter story.

-You won’t have much success “looking for” bears, unlike the ease with which you can locate moose or elk in RMNP.
-However, people do see and photograph black bears.
+While you won’t have much success “looking for” bears, many people do see and photograph black bears.
 Consider it a gift if you are so lucky.

 Black bears are most frequently sighted in the spring as they come out of hibernation.
 And then again in August and early September when they search for more food to bulk up for winter.
 They are most active during the morning and evening twilight hours.

 What Type of Bears Live in Rocky Mountain National Park?

 Only black bears live in Colorado.
 The more aggressive and fearsome Grizzly Bear is no longer found in the state.
-Black bears in Rocky Mountain National Park are not always black.
+Also, black bears in Rocky Mountain National Park are not always black.
 Their fur can also be various shades of brown.

 What to Do If You Encounter a Bear While Hiking or Camping

 However, most hiking trails follow the path of least resistance, such as along a stream or following a ridge.
-Wildlife will often find that trail the easiest route to get around too.
+Bears also find that trail the easiest route to get around.
 Usually, he will scurry off into the brush before you arrive if he hears you coming.
 Still, you may round the bend on a hiking trail and surprise a black bear.

-The smell of food may be enough for a black bear to overcome his preference to avoid humans.
+The smell of food may be enough for a black bear to overcome his desire to avoid humans.
 That’s why you’ll hear more reports of bear sightings in campgrounds than anywhere else in Rocky Mountain National Park.

 Observing and Photographing a Black Bear

 If you are lucky enough to see a bear, the most important is to keep your distance.
 The park service recommends staying at least 120 feet from a bear.
 Why?
-A black bear can run up to 35 mph 3 as fast as a horse.
+A black bear can run up to 35 mph 3 which is as fast as a horse.
 So he can cover the ground between you quickly!

 Use your camera’s zoom or zoom lens for the best pictures.
 And use binoculars or a spotting scope to watch the bear.
 When watching a bear along the road, stay in your car.
 Feel free to observe her safely through the windows.